Fun, beautiful and interesting places to visit in the UK with kids: holiday destinations in the UK perfect for families with kids.

 Nestled between the big cities of Manchester, Sheffield and Derby, The Peak District National Park is the oldest National Park in the UK.

-With it’s green rolling hills, dramatic escarpments, quaint country villages and farms, it’s the perfect getaway for outdoor loving families.
+With its green rolling hills, dramatic escarpments, quaint country villages and farms, it’s the perfect getaway for outdoor loving families.

 The Peak District is our home, and of a weekend we love nothing better than a family walk in the hills.